 Once you have selected the properties that meet your criteria, the next step is to begin marketing to their respective owners.

 You can choose from one of the following marketing channels to contact the property owner:

 Most successful real estate investors or real estate business owners use Skip Tracing services to easily look up the property owner’s phone number, email addresses, etc.

 For real estate investors, Skip Tracing is a process of tracing a person’s contact information based on their name and property address.

 REsimpli has a built-in Skip Tracing platform that you can use to easily find out the property owner’s contact information.

 Pro Tip: when sending Direct Mail, you want to make sure you send the postcard or letter to their mailing address and not the property’s address, which can be different.

-Virtual Driving for Dollars is essentially the same as driving around a neighborhood looking for distressed properties but instead of actually driving, you are browsing around the neighborhood using Google and using Street View images of a property to assess the condition of a property.
+Virtual Driving for Dollars is essentially the same as driving around a neighborhood looking for distressed properties, but instead of driving, you are browsing around the neighborhood using Google and using Street View images of a property to assess the condition of the property.